Venky0892/app/README.md

 * _No active session state_
 * _Had to include more furtinure category in the selectbox_
-* _Working on incorporating the feedback mechanism_
+* _Working on incorporating the feedback mechanism feature in same app_

 ## Contact Information